Subscribe via RSS

 An apology: I'd traveled here last year whilst in Japan and had completely forgotten to write up the experience.
 Hopefully I haven't mis-recollected too much of the following information :)

-I'd seen the freight operations in Chichibu online in multiple places, but wanted to go and check out the 'rolling museum' for myself; as it was one of the many private railways that I had intended to visit and one that I had the freight timetables for.
+I'd seen the freight operations in Chichibu online in multiple places, but wanted to go and check out the 'rolling museum' for myself; it was one of the many private railways that I had intended to visit and one that I had the freight timetables for.

 The Chichibu Railway